 What changed the calculus was results.
 As Project Maven systems demonstrated their capabilities in operational environments, the value proposition became undeniable.
 Officers who initially questioned the technology found themselves relying on AI-powered intelligence that could process terabytes of surveillance data in minutes rather than weeks.
 The efficiency gains weren't incremental - they were transformational.

 The program's evolution mirrors broader trends in military AI adoption.
-The has dramatically increased AI spending in recent years, viewing the technology as essential to maintaining strategic advantages.
+The Department of Defense has dramatically increased AI spending in recent years, viewing the technology as essential to maintaining strategic advantages.
 Project Maven became the template for how AI could be integrated into existing military infrastructure without requiring wholesale operational changes.